stblake/photic/README.md

 Converting from LANDSAT and Sentinel-2 imagery into a _photic_-readable gridded file requires gdal (https://gdal.org/), which can be installed via brew with `brew install gdal`.

 ### ACOLITE
-All experiments with _photic_ have used the excellent atmospheric correction software, ACOLITE:
+All experiments with _photic_ have used the excellent atmospheric correction software, ACOLITE (https://odnature.naturalsciences.be/remsem/software-and-data/acolite):

 https://github.com/acolite/acolite